Flow Network based Generative Models for Non-Iterative Diverse Candidate Generation: Related Work

 \section{Related Work}

 The objective of training a policy generating states with a probability proportional to rewards was presented by \citet{buesing2019approximate} but the proposed method only makes sense when there is a bijection between action sequences and states.
 In contrast, GFlowNet is applicable in the more general setting where many paths can lead to the same state.
 The objective to sample with probability proportional to a given unnormalized positive function is achieved by many MCMC methods~\citep{grathwohl2021oops, dai2020learning}.
-However, when mixing between modes is challenging (e.g., in high-dimensional spaces with well-separated modes occupying a tiny fraction of the total volume) convergence to the target distribution can be extremely slow.
+However, when mixing between modes is challenging (e.g., in high-dimensional spaces with well-separated modes occupying a fraction of the total volume) convergence to the target distribution can be extremely slow.
 In contrast, GFlowNet is not iterative and amortizes the challenge of sampling from such modes through a training procedure which must be sufficiently exploratory.

-This sampling problem comes up in molecule generation and has been studied in this context with numerous generative models~\citep{shi2020graphaf, luo2021graphdf,Jin_2020}, MCMC methods~\citep{seff2019discrete,xie2021mars}, RL~\citep{gottipati2020learning,popova2019molecularrnn,decao2018molgan} and evolutionary methods~\citep{brown2004graph,jensen2019graph,swersky2020amortized}.
+This sampling problem comes up in molecule generation and has been studied in this context with numerous generative models~\citep{shi2020graphaf, Jin_2020,luo2021graphdf}, MCMC methods~\citep{seff2019discrete,xie2021mars}, RL~\citep{segler2017generating,decao2018molgan,popova2019molecularrnn,gottipati2020learning,angermueller-iclr2020} and evolutionary methods~\citep{brown2004graph,jensen2019graph,swersky2020amortized}.
 Some of these methods rely on a given set of "positive examples" (high-reward) to train a generative model, thus not taking advantage of the "negative examples" and the continuous nature of the measurements (some examples should be generated more often than others).
 Others rely on the traditional return maximization objectives of RL, which tends to focus on one or a few dominant modes, as we find in our experiments.
+Beyond molecules, there are previous works generating data non-greedily through RL~\citep{bachman2015data} or energy-based GANs~\citep{dai2017calibrating}.